yewstack/yew/docs/getting-started/choose-web-library.md

 window.alert("hello from wasm!");
 ```

-The APIs for the two crates differ slightly but they serve roughly the same purpose with similar functionality.
+The APIs for the two crates differ slightly but they serve roughly the same purpose.

 ## Choosing One

 There are a few different angles to consider when choosing between using `web-sys` and `stdweb` for your app.
 Note that it's possible to use both in one app, but to minimize the binary size of your compiled crate it's best to use only one of the two.

 <table>
   <thead>